garbados/stories/night_judge.md

 tags: horror, inspired by creepypasta
 date: October, 2010
 title: Night Judge
+summary: Watching shadows in the dark, you find them... watching you.

 Sometimes you see her.
 You know she is not there.